-Ask anyone who lives here about the best things to do in North Carolina, and the famed Chimney Rock should come up.
-Standing at 315 feet tall and 535 million years old, the Chimney Rock is the highlight of Chimney Rock State Park near downtown Asheville.
+Ask anyone here about the best things to do in North Carolina, and the famed Chimney Rock should come up.
+Standing 315 feet tall and 535 million years old, the Chimney Rock is the highlight of Chimney Rock State Park near downtown Asheville.

 From the top, you can enjoy 360 views of the Hickory Nut Gorge, the Rocky Broad River, nearby Lake Lure, and more North Carolina landmarks.
 This guide will focus on the monumental Chimney Rock, nicknamed “The Rock,” and how you can reach it.